 Ferris, Marcie Cohen, The Edible South: The Power of Food and the Making of an American Region.
 Chapel Hill: University of North Carolina Press, 2014.

 Atlanta Historical Society, Tullie’s Receipts: Nineteenth Century Plantation Plain-Style Southern Cooking and Living.
 Atlanta: Conger Printing and Publishing, 1976.
 [General]

 Ownby, Ted, American Dreams in Mississippi: Consumers, Poverty & Culture, 1830–1998.
 Chapel Hill: University of North Carolina Press, 1999.

 Telephone Pioneers of America, Bell’s Best.
 Cookbook Publishers, 1981.
 (Bell’s Best 2, 1983) [Add other editions.]

 Trim one pound gizzards of membranes and parboil in lightly salted water until very tender.
 Drain, dust with gochagaru (hot pepper powder) and salt to taste.
 Heat sesame oil in a wok or large sauté pan until very hot, add sliced garlic, sliced peppers (your call; I use poblanos and sweet banana peppers) and gizzards with a little water, toss until thoroughly coated with oil and pepper powder.
+Like many Korean recipes, this one is spicy and pungent.
 Serve with a light Pilsner.
-Like many if not most Korean recipes, this one is spicy and pungent, and in this part of the world I consider this very much a man cave food, certainly not a dish to serve to those of delicate sensibilities.

 Sitting here drinking on this river bank